Lúcio Lara

-Lúcio Rodrigo Leite Barreto de Lara (April 9, 1929 – February 27, 2016), also known by the pseudonym Tchiweka, was a physicist-mathematician, politician, professor, anti-colonial ideologist and one of the founding members (and president) of the Popular Movement for the Liberation of Angola (MPLA).
+Lúcio Rodrigo Leite Barreto de Lara (9 April 1929 – 27 February 2016), also known by the pseudonym Tchiweka, was an Angolan revolutionary, physicist-mathematician, politician, anti-colonial ideologist and one of the founding members (and president) of the Popular Movement for the Liberation of Angola (MPLA).
 He served as General Secretary of the MPLA during the Angolan War of Independence and Angolan Civil War.
-Lara, a founding member of the MPLA, led the first MPLA members into Luanda on November 8, 1974.
+Lara, a founding member of the MPLA, led the first MPLA members into Luanda on 8 November 1974.
 He swore in Agostinho Neto as the first president of the country.

 He was acting president of Angola for ten days, from 10 September 1979 to 20 September 1979, briefly leading the country between the death of Agostinho Neto and the inauguration of José Eduardo dos Santos.
-He was a member of the Angolan parliament from independence until 1992.
+He was a member of the Angolan parliament from independence until 2003.

+He was the main ideologist and thinker of Angola's self-determination, as well as an important theorist of Marxism, being one of the biggest names in the country in the 20th century.

 Early life and education

-Lúcio Lara was born in the city of Caála, in the province of Huambo, on April 9, 1929.
+Lúcio Lara was born in the city of Caála, in the province of Huambo, on 9 April 1929.
 His father was a merchant, and his mother was a princess of the Bailundo kingdom.

 Between 1949 and 1952, he studied for a degree in mathematics at the University of Lisbon.
 During this period, he became a resident of the House of Students of the Empire, a student body that served as a center for anti-colonial discussions in Lisbon, Portugal.
 It was in this discussion center that he became friends with António Agostinho Neto (future president of Angola).
 The two would be responsible for the formation of the ideological nucleus of the Popular Movement for the Liberation of Angola (MPLA).
 After graduating in mathematics, he began working as a teacher in Lisbon.

 He entered the University of Coimbra in 1954 to study for a degree in physical chemistry, abandoning his studies in 1958 without completing them.

 While participating in political party activities in Lisbon, he met Ruth Pflüger, a young Lisbon-born Portuguese Jew of German ancestry whom he married in 1955.